elio-longevai/medicapital-lead-generator/README.md

 This is a private project for MediCapital Solutions.
 For internal development:

-1. Create feature branch from `main`
+1. Create feature branch from `main`.
-2. Implement changes with tests
+2. Implement changes with tests.
-3. Update documentation as needed
+3. Update documentation as needed.
-4. Submit pull request for review
+4. Submit pull request for review.

 ---